nix-community/home-manager/docs/manual/contributing/guidelines.md

 moving into settings.
 Specify native key paths explicitly when casing or literal dotted keys differ from the default snake-case transformation.
 Set `preserveOrder = true` when legacy and new list definitions must retain relative `mkBefore` and `mkAfter` ordering.
-Value conversions belong in `lib.mkChangedOptionModule`, not in a path-rename mapping.
+For value conversions into a freeform setting, use `lib.hm.deprecations.mkSettingsChangedOptionModule`.
+It wraps `lib.mkChangedOptionModule` and retains reads of the legacy value;
+a rename instead reads back the canonical setting.

 For a default-empty attribute-set option formerly applied as a final overlay, use `lib.hm.deprecations.mkSettingsOverlay`: